 "With this move, we become part of the great Kaiser-Willys expansion program and a member of one of the nation's largest independent dealer organizations.
 This is at once a prideful accomplishment and a sobering responsibility."

-You can read the full text in a closer look at the bottom half of the ad (180K JPEG) which we found at NewspaperArchive.com.
+You can read the full text in a closer look at the bottom half of the ad (180K JPEG) which I found at NewspaperArchive.com.

 Thanks to Alden Jewell for sending the Canadian ads. -- Derek Redmond